spotify/bigtable-autoscaler/README.md

 If the cluster was at 3 nodes, this will immediately rescale the cluster to 4 nodes as that's the minimum threshold.
 If you generate some significant load to the cluster, it may scale up to 6 nodes.

+Stop docker-compose:

+    make down

 ### Using a Cloud SQL Postgres database as persistent storage

 If you want to run this in production, consider using a Cloud SQL postgres database to store the state.
 We recommend connecting using the [JDBC socket factory](https://cloud.google.com/sql/docs/postgres/connect-external-app#java).

-You can either specify the jdbcUrl in a custom [config file](/src/main/resources/bigtable-autoscaler.conf) or use the *JDBC_URL* environment variable when running the docker image [that we built](#building).
+Just update [.env](.env) with your postgres url, user and password and then run:

+    make run

+This uses the same image but only with docker (no docker-compose) and points to the postgresql you provided.

+In the same way you can see service logs (make logs) and then to stop the service:

+    make stop

 ## Registering Jersey Resources and Providers Dynamically
 You can register any additional JAX-RS resource, JAX-RS or Jersey contract provider or JAX-RS feature by editing the